 ‘As the area was getting more popular, we tried to buy the building, but the man who owned tried to charge us ridiculous prices.
 Because we go into areas as artists, we set up our businesses, the area takes off because of our creativity but then the developers move in, and then you have to leave.

 ‘So, I’d gone through it in Matthew Street, so by the time we got to 2008 and the city centre had been given away for a quid, I made it my project to stop these things from happening.

 ‘I’ve built some fabulous things in this city which have either been destroyed or the areas have been taken off us by developers and I just really wanted to stop that.
 I was thinking ‘how do I make the artists the winners?’.’

 Obstacles to overcome when trying to develop the Baltic Triangle

 Although Jayne had now acquired property to start the Baltic Triangle, she faced another challenge:

-‘I went to councilmen and asked about handing the property over to a trust, so then I had to set up a trust, which was the Baltic Creative and it sort of took off from there.
+‘I went to the council and asked about handing the property over to a trust, so then I had to set up a trust, which was Baltic Creative and it sort of took off from there.

 ‘I handed over the project, which we called the Independent District back then, to Liverpool Vision and said all the pieces are there now, so Vision then set up the trust.
 I applied to be on the trust and it became the Baltic Creative.
 But there’d been about five years of lobbying on my own before the property was actually handed over to us.